 If you live in Spain or visit during the springtime, you might have heard people talking about the pine processionary caterpillar.

-This creature is often mentioned by dog owners who are warning others of the danger.
+This specie is often mentioned by dog owners who are warning others of the danger.
 They’re a real threat too; we don’t usually associate caterpillars with the potential to kill, but this species has caused the death of many dogs and other animals.
-The pine processionary caterpillar has even made its presence felt amongst dog owners themselves, causing painful, itchy rashes, or at worst, fatal anaphylactic shock.
+Pine processionary caterpillars have even made their presence felt amongst dog owners themselves, causing itchy and painful rashes, or at worst, fatal anaphylactic shock.

 What is the processionary caterpillar?

 The pine processionary moth hatches around May to July and only lives for about a day.
 During this time it must mate and lay its eggs in the foliage of a pine tree; a single female can lay up to 300 tiny eggs and it takes around a month for them to hatch.
 Once hatched, the caterpillars have five growth stages called ‘instars’.
 During their third instar, they build a white cotton wool-like nest and continue to feed on the pine leaves until the fifth instar.
 This usually happens any time between February to April.